lowRISC/ibex/syn/README.md

 * Yosys - https://github.com/YosysHQ/yosys
 * OpenSTA - https://github.com/The-OpenROAD-Project/OpenSTA

+The flow was tested with yosys 0.9 and OpenSTA 2.2 but may work with other versions.
 A standard cell library is also required in the liberty (.lib) format.
 The following Open Libraries can be used:

 * Nangate45 - https://github.com/The-OpenROAD-Project/OpenROAD-flow/tree/master/flow/platforms/nangate45